Moscow Mathematical Papyrus: Problem 14: Volume of frustum of square pyramid

 The fourteenth problem of the Moscow Mathematical calculates the volume of a frustum.

 Problem 14 states that a pyramid has been truncated in such a way that the top area is a square of length 2 units, the bottom a square of length 4 units, and the height 6 units, as shown.
 The volume is found to be 56 cubic units, which is correct.

 The solution to the problem indicates that the Egyptians knew the correct formula for obtaining the volume of a truncated pyramid:

 where a and b are the base and top side lengths of the truncated pyramid and h is the height.
 Researchers have speculated how the Egyptians might have arrived at the formula for the volume of a frustum but the derivation of this formula is not given in the papyrus.

 Summary

-Richard J. Gillings gave a cursory summary of the Papyrus' contents.
+Richard J. Gillings gave a cursory summary of the Papyrus's contents.
 Numbers with overlines denote the unit fraction having that number as denominator, e.g. $\bar{4} = \frac{1}{4}$; unit fractions were common objects of study in ancient Egyptian mathematics.